RuggedReliableRudy/POC/README.md

-Got it, Emmanuel — if **us‑gov‑east‑1 has *no public subnets***, then the request to Gill needs to reflect a **fully private, GovCloud‑compliant network architecture**.
-Here’s an updated, clean, professional message you can forward — with **no references to public subnets**, and with the correct requirements for a **private‑only VPC**, which is common in GovCloud deployments.

----

-# 📧 **Updated Email to Gill (No Public Subnets Required)**

-Below is the revised version you can send:

----

-**Subject:** Request for VPC, Networking, and Permissions Setup in us-gov-east-1

-Hi Gill,

 I hope you're doing well.
 I’m reaching out because we need to open a change request for foundational infrastructure setup in **us-gov-east-1**.
 At the moment, there are no resources deployed in that region, and our multi‑region architecture requires parity with the existing us‑gov‑west‑1 environment.